Botulinum toxin type a

 Generic Name: onabotulinumtoxina (ON-a-BOT-ue-LYE-num-TOX-in-AY)

 Botulinum toxin type a may spread from the injection site to other areas of the body, causing symptoms of a serious condition called botulism.
 These symptoms may occur hours to weeks after you receive botulinum toxin type a.
-Symptoms may include loss of strength; muscle weakness; double or blurred vision; drooping eyelids; hoarseness; change or loss of voice; loss of bladder control; or trouble speaking, breathing, or swallowing.
+Symptoms may include loss of strength; muscle weakness; double or blurred vision; drooping eyelids; hoarseness; change in or loss of voice; loss of bladder control; or trouble speaking, breathing, or swallowing.
 The risk may be greater in children being treated for spasticity (muscle spasms), but these symptoms may also occur in adults.
-Botulinum toxin type a is not approved for use in children.
 Contact your doctor immediately if these symptoms occur.

 Severe and sometimes fatal breathing or swallowing problems have been reported.
 The risk may be greater in patients who already have breathing or swallowing problems.
 Tell your doctor if you have or are at risk of developing breathing or swallowing problems.